By Dave and Mary

 Best options may be terracotta style tiles like Saltillo Mexican tiles.
 It is made from clay and comes in a wide variety of sizes and shapes.
 Another good option are textured Manganese.

-If you choose a tile that does not have a natural anti-slip component, you can coat your tiles with an anti-slip product (referral link) like Slip Guard.
+If you choose a tile that does not have a natural anti-slip component, you can coat your tiles with an anti-slip product like Slip Guard (shown below).

 Interlocking deck tiles are another option you might want to consider.
 These can normally be laid over concrete or wood, are extremely easy to install, and come in a wide variety of colors and styles.
 See our interlocking deck tile section.